djplaner/memex/share/blog/do-little-things-matter.md

 This is what design for learning aims to do.
 There's a lot of theory and research that goes into it.
 Important stuff.
 But what about the little things?
 Do they matter?

-Little things like
+## What are some "little things"?

+Let's define "little things" as factors that would normally not be considered when engaged in curriculum and learning design.
+Let's focus on a couple of examples.

-- Direct links
+### Direct links

-> When a tasks asks the learner to post to a discussion forum, is there a link that takes them directly to that forum ready to post?
-Or do learners have to figure out where and which discussion forum to post in?
+When a learning task asks the learner to post to a discussion forum, is there a link to the forum, or do students need to find it somewhere else on the site?

+### Specific dates

 - Specific dates
     > When an assignment is due ...